How does it feel and what affect can IBD have on your life?

 We talked to various IBD healthcare professionals to assess the level of awareness and knowledge of fatigue in IBD.

-One of the key difficulties with fatigue is that it can be difficult to discuss and explain it as a problem.
-This can mean that you may find it difficult to talk to your doctor about your fatigue, and therefore may miss out on receiving help.
+It can be difficult to discuss fatigue and to explain the problems it causes.
+You might find it difficult to talk to your doctor about your fatigue, and therefore miss out on receiving help.

 During the our study, people with IBD used some of the following words to describe their fatigue:

 - Brain fog

 - Zombie mode